 The following chart compares the inference time for several popular vision models in TensorFlow Lite format, when executed either on a modern embedded CPU or on the Coral Dev Board (lower is better).

 For more numbers like the ones above, see our benchmarks page.

-As a part of Google Research, our team is working with other machine learning teams at Google to help build the next generation of neural networks for low-power devices.
-There is constant progress being made with TensorFlow tools that optimize models for embedded devices, and with new neural network architectures that are specially-designed to provide fast inferencing speeds in a small package.
+As a part of Google Research, our team is working with other machine learning teams to help build the next generation of neural networks for low-power devices.
+We're constantly making progress to optimize models for embedded devices, and designing new neural network architectures that are specially-designed to provide fast inferencing speeds in a small package.